Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 <br>
 ### Keras Tuner Overview

-So far, with our Fruit Classification task, I had:
+So far, with my Fruit Classification task, I had:

 * Started with a baseline model
 * Added Dropout to help with overfitting
 * Utilised Image Augmentation

-The addition of Dropout and Image Augmentation boosted both performance and robustness - but there was one thing I  had not tinkered with yet, and something that *could* have a big impact on how well the network learnt to find and utilize important features for classifying our fruits - and that was the network *architecture*!
+The addition of Dropout and Image Augmentation boosted both performance and robustness - but there was something that *could* have a big impact on how well the network learnt to find and utilize important features for classifying our fruits - and that was the network *architecture*!

 So far, I had just used 2 convolutional layers, each with 32 filters, and I had used a single Dense layer, also, just by coincidence, with 32 neurons - and I admitted that this was just a place to start, my baseline.

-One way for us to figure out if there were *better* architectures would be to just try different things.
+One way for me to figure out if there were *better* architectures would be to just try different things.
 Maybe I just doubled my number of filters to 64, or maybe I kept the first convolutional layer at 32 but increased the second to 64.
 Perhaps I put a whole lot of neurons in my hidden layer, and then, what about things like use of Adam as an optimizer, was this the best one for my particular problem, or should I use something else?

-As you can imagine, I could start testing all of these things, and noting down performances, but that would be quite messy.

-Here I would instead utilize *Keras Tuner* which would make this a whole lot easier for us!
+I could start testing all of these things, and noting down performances, but that would be quite messy.
+Here, I would instead utilize *Keras Tuner* which would make this a whole lot easier for me!

 At a high level, with Keras Tuner, I would ask it to test, a whole host of different architecture and parameter options, based upon some specifications that I put in place.
 It would go off and run some tests, and return us with all sorts of interesting summary statistics, and of course information about what worked best.